 Another instrumental benefit of technology in healthcare is the network that it can create.
 With technology such as a telemedicine platform, patients and healthcare providers obtain access to a network of physicians.
 As patients can find the providers they need in any location, doctors can as well.
-In cases where one physician may require a second opinion from another specialist, they can refer to the telemedicine network, find the specialist they need, and easily do so.
+In cases where one physician may require a second opinion from another specialist, they can refer to the telehealth network, find the specialist they need, and easily do so.

 Traditionally, receiving a second opinion or asking another physician to consult on a case was time-consuming and could significantly delay diagnosis.
 Doctors would have to find a physician, physically mail patient records, and then wait days for their collaborator to review the case and respond.
 For patients in pain or waiting for answers, this wait could be highly stressful.
 Even for doctors, such a wait can create a significant backlog of patients, making it more challenging to manage their practice efficiently.
 Fortunately, this process is accelerated through technology, ensuring that doctors can work efficiently and patients get the care they need on time.

 In addition to speeding up the process of obtaining a second opinion, receiving consultations is highly beneficial to both providers and patients.
 Doctors are more likely to provide an accurate diagnosis and treatment with a second opinion or consultation from another provider.
 Technology such as AI can ensure even further accuracy in diagnosis by offering doctors suggestions based on patient information and historical data.
 As a network of doctors will all be utilizing AI-enabled medicine on the same platform, this can also help to standardize patient care.
 Not only does this further accelerate diagnosis and care, but it also drastically improves accuracy and efficiency within a practice.
 As a result, patients receive enhanced care and are more likely to recover quickly and avoid future health problems.